 CICADA Film Festival

 An initiative of Wildlife Queensland Bayside Branch, the Cicada Film Festival (formerly Cicada Awards) has been giving young people a voice on environmental issues since 2011.
 It has gained major support from Ocean Ark Alliance and Ocean Crusaders.
 This short-film competition for youth across South East Queensland has two categories – General and Oceans, and two age groups – U13 and 13-24 (inclusive).
-Entries in the 2019 CFF close 7 May.
-Winners are announced at a Premiere Screening & Awards Night on Friday, 7 June.

 Your Voice for Your Wildlife Awards